sgrade/terraform/gcp/load_balancer/README.md

 # HTTP load balancer

-Appetmpting to create my own load balancer module from pure Terraform GCP resources.
+Load balancer from Terraform GCP resources (no Terraform registry modules used)

-(without using Terraform modules)

 ## Note

-Spent a couple of weeks trying to make the [Terraform module](https://github.com/terraform-google-modules/terraform-google-lb-http) work and gave up
+Spent a couple of weeks trying to make the [Terraform registry module](https://github.com/terraform-google-modules/terraform-google-lb-http) work and gave up

-Observed weird behavior with MIG submodule:
+- Observed weird behavior with MIG submodule

 - In documentation it is written that service account is optional, but, when you run it, it says it is required